Updated: July 28, 2022

 The solution is allowing leads to pay via credit card.
 This can be a scary step for some.
 But, by taking the plunge, your clients will actually pay you more for your services.
 Scared of those credit card fees?
 (Roughly 3 percent, on average.)
 Understandable, but work that cost into your pricing.
 You can write off credit card fees as a cost of doing business, so price your services with the anticipation that every client will pay with a credit card.

 When you let clients pay online, you can take payment at the time of booking.
-Using a service like Square, you can take a client’s credit card information over the phone and complete the transaction right then.
+Using online payments with 17hats, you can take a client’s credit card information over the phone and complete the transaction right then.
 Now your client has skin in the game and they are less likely to cancel or no show.
 So not only are you getting paid faster, you’re also making sure that your time is used wisely.

 Automation Is King.
 And Queen.